 This may cause problems when the processing of the request will require some functionality of Spring Security.

-Since this is a deprecated feature Spring versions newer than 3.0, using it with Spring 3.1 will result in an runtime exception on startup:
+Since this is a deprecated feature Spring versions newer than 3.0, using it with Spring 3.1 will result in a runtime exception on startup:

 As we saw in the error message above, Spring 3.1 replaces filters=”none” with a new expression – security=”none”.

 The scope has changed as well – this is no longer specified at the <intercept-url> element level.
-Instead, Spring 3.1 allows multiple <http> elements to be defined – each with it’s own security filter chain configuration.
-And so, the new security attribute now belongs on at <http> element level.
+Instead, Spring 3.1 allows multiple <http> elements to be defined – each with its own security filter chain configuration.
+And so, the new security attribute now belongs on at the <http> element level.